Scientist of the Year Award

 This research is aimed at finding best practice approaches to prevent homelessness in our community.
 Version one of this program was a great success, providing direct access to a housing advocate and Ontario Works from inpatient hospital psychiatric units in London.
 The No Fixed Address v2 program provides individual inpatients, at risk of becoming homeless, with housing and financial assistance while in hospital.
 A team approach including the local Canadian Mental Health Association, the Salvation Army Rent Stability Bank, Ontario Works and the City of London brings community supports to the hospital.
 This enables patients to recover from their illness and reduces patients returning to the hospital.

-Dr. Forchuk’s use of in-depth individual quantitative interviews and qualitative focus groups adds a allows stakeholders to voice their experiences with the program as well as capturing traditional outcomes.
+Dr. Forchuk’s use of in-depth individual quantitative interviews and qualitative focus groups allows stakeholders to voice their experiences with the program as well as capturing traditional outcomes.
 This innovative program has the potential to be integrated across the province as the best practice in reducing homelessness in communities.
 Her efforts have been recognized by multiple funding agencies, and it will soon be the model for the rest of the nation to follow.

 Dr. Joseph Gilbert Research Contribution Award